ahl27/new_dendrapply/README.md

 New dendrapply implementation.

-See https://www.ahl27.com/posts/2023/02/dendrapply/ for a quick writeup, I'll improve the formatting later.
+See https://www.ahl27.com/posts/2023/02/dendrapply/ for the full write-up on the implementation and changes.

 Highlights:
 - Unrolled recursion, no stack issues